aadityapnd/Temporal_Dynamics_ML/README.md

     ```
 4. Open `apande26.ipynb` and run all cells.

-## 📁 Data
+## 📁 Dataset

-The required data files are included in the repository under the `data/` folder.
+The required data files are included in this repository under the `data/` folder.

-This repository uses the [Micro Gas Turbine Electrical Energy Prediction] dataset from the UCI Machine Learning Repository:
+This repository uses the **Micro Gas Turbine Electrical Energy Prediction** dataset from the UCI Machine Learning Repository:

-P. Bielski and D. Kottonau.
-"Micro Gas Turbine Electrical Energy Prediction," UCI Machine Learning Repository, 2024.
-[Online].
-Available: https://doi.org/10.24432/C58S4T.
+> **P. Bielski and D. Kottonau**, *Micro Gas Turbine Electrical Energy Prediction*, UCI Machine Learning Repository, 2024.
+Available at: [https://doi.org/10.24432/C58S4T](https://doi.org/10.24432/C58S4T).

 Please cite this dataset if you use the data in your research.